-- ENGL 2.
-Literary History II: Mid 17th to the 19th Century

-- ENGL 3.
-Literary History III: Literature in the 20th and 21st Centuries

 - ENGL 11.
-Chaucer
+Chaucer: The Canterbury Tales

 - ENGL 15.
 Shakespeare

-- ENGL 22. the Rise of the Novel
+- ENGL 22.
+The Rise of the Novel

 - ENGL 23.
 Romantic Literature

+- ENGL 26.
+Masterpieces of 19th Century British Fiction

 - ENGL 29.
-American Fiction to 1900

-- ENGL 44.
-Introduction to Digital Studies
+American Fiction to 1900 ENGL 45.
+Introduction to Literary Theory

-The following Creative Writing courses are recommended for first-year students: CRWT 10.
+The following Creative Writing courses are recommended for first-year students:

+- CRWT 10.
 Reading and Writing Fiction CRWT 11.
-Reading and Writing Creative Nonfiction CRWT 12.
+Reading and Writing Creative

+- Nonfiction

+- CRWT 12.
 Reading and Writing Poetry

-For a complete listing of English department course offerings in fall term, please consult the department website at http://english.dartmouth.edu/.
+For a complete listing of English and creative writing course offerings in fall term, please consult the department website at https://english.dartmouth.edu/undergraduate/course-schedule.

-The department encourages first-year students to talk to individual professors about courses they would like to take.
+The Department encourages first-year students to talk to individual professors about courses they would like to take.

-SELECTED FALL TERM COURSES
+SELECTED FALL TERM COURSES (CRWT):